iFork/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ```

-Our default configuration takes a bunch of predetermined rules into use from <i>eslint:recommended</i>:
+Our default configuration takes a bunch of predetermined rules into use from *eslint:recommended*:

 ```bash
 'extends': 'eslint:recommended',
 ```

 This includes a rule that warns about _console.log_ commands.
 [Disabling](https://eslint.org/docs/user-guide/configuring#configuring-rules) a rule can be accomplished by defining its "value" as 0 in the configuration file.
-Let's do this for the <i>no-console</i> rule in the meantime.
+Let's do this for the *no-console* rule in the meantime.

 ```js
 {